octotep/menugen/README.md

 There's a couple of things to notice right off the bat.

-#. `menumaker` auto generates "back" menu options, filling in the name of the menu where necessary.
+- `menumaker` auto generates "back" menu options, filling in the name of the menu where necessary.
-#.
-It also auto generates a prompt if a custom one is not provided, as in the main menu.
+- It also auto generates a prompt if a custom one is not provided, as in the main menu.
-#.
-All the echo statements work exactly like you would expect them to.
+- All the echo statements work exactly like you would expect them to.
-#.
-Any menu options which are decorations, or nops, will not terminate the application, but will instead, just reload the same menu
+- Any menu options which are decorations, or nops, will not terminate the application, but will instead, just reload the same menu
-#.
-Each menu has a begin and end statement
+- Each menu has a begin and end statement
-#. `menumaker` will always start
+- `menumaker` will always start at the main menu
-#.
-If you press rofi's quit button (default: ESC) at any time, the menu will terminate
+- If you press rofi's quit button (default: ESC) at any time, the menu will terminate

 # TODO